Salamek/gettexttranslator/README.md

 Gettext Translator is tool that enables simple and user friendly translation of your texts via panel in debug bar.
 No need to edit or operate with .po/.mo files.

+Tested with nette 2.*, please report any bugs into Issues

 ## Installation and usage

 ### Installation via composer: